sparchatus/specifications/specifications.md

 ### org.unifiedpush.android.distributor.UNREGISTER

 When the distributor handles this action :
-* MUST send a broadcast intent to the action org.unifiedpush.android.connector.UNREGISTERED of the registered app.
+* MUST send a broadcast intent to the action org.unifiedpush.android.connector.UNREGISTERED of the registered app if and only if the app was registered with the provided token.

 ### org.unifiedpush.android.distributor.MESSAGE_ACK